What is a paradox

 Read more on our blog

-• Cheap flights to edinburgh from london.
+- Cheap flights to malaga from london.

 Who called me UK